Please note: (eHost has recently shut down and has been replaced by iPage.)

 If you’d rather tackle something yourself first before reaching out for help, there is a solid library of how-to articles and tutorials available, though weirdly these tend to focus more on advanced, technical issues rather than guiding new customers through the basics.

-eHost have come a long way in a short space of time, and when it comes to shared hosting that is both highly reliable and very low cost.
-In fact eHost is one of my favourite web hosts of 2016.
-It’s not perfect but it does offer some great features including the new and improved version of cPanel and great server performance.
+eHost have come a long way in a short space of time, and when it comes to unlimited shared hosting that is both highly reliable and very low cost, they’re certainly one of the best of the bunch.

 Yet I think it’s safe to say that the company still has a few teething problems to work out before their really ready to dethrone the likes of iPage from the top of the hosting industry mountain.